-Effects of stronger bondholder protection on distress resolution 3.4
+3.4 Effects of Marblegate on distress resolution

 The ultimate intention behind the Marblegate ruling was to raise bondholders' recovery in distressed bond exchanges.
-But commentators warned at the time that it also would exacerbate the hold-out problem in private bond exchanges and force more distressed firms into a formal bankruptcy procedure.
-50 In this subsection, I provide evidence for both higher out-of-court recovery as well as increased bankruptcy filing rates.
+But commentators warned at the time that it also would exacerbate the hold-out problem in private bond exchanges and force more distressed firms into a formal bankruptcy procedure.50 In this subsection, I provide evidence for both higher out-of-court recovery as well as increased bankruptcy filing rates.